Talegaon Dhamdhere

 Talegaon Dhamdhere is a panchayat village in the state of Maharashtra, India, on the right (south) bank of the Vel River (Wel River).
 Administratively, Talegaon Dhamdhere is under Shirur Taluka of Pune District in Maharashtra.
 There is only the single village of Talegaon Dhamdhere in the Talegaon Dhamdhere gram panchayat.
 The village of Talegaon Dhamdhere is 4 km by road southeast of the village of Shikrapur, and 6 km by road north of the village of Vittalwadi.

-The main surnames of Talegaon Dhamdhere are:-Dhamdhere, Bhujbal, Dhavale, Todkar, Pingle, Bhumkar, Narke etc.
+The main surnames of Talegaon Dhamdhere are:-Dhamdhere, Bhujbal, Hirave, Dhavale, Todkar, Pingle, Bhumkar, Narke etc.

 History

 The town has several Peshwa period temples, the chief of which are five of Ganpati, Nath, Siddheshvar, Takleshvar, and Uttareshvar.
 Ganpati's temple was built by a member of the Dhamdhere family.
 Siddheshvar's is a large shrine built on raised ground and enclosed by lofty battlemented walls.
 High flights of steps lead on the east and west into the temple enclosure.
 The temple is said to have been built by a village accountant of Talegaon who rose to be Scindia's minister.
 Uttareshvar's temple was built by a member of a family called the Mahajan about 200 years ago.